By: Neil Shurtz, Content Creator

 Traditional newsrooms are no longer merely shrinking.
 Outside the top tier of news outlets, they’re becoming nearly nonexistent.
 Many outlets, including the industry publications that have the unique focus to reach key customer audiences, are changing the way they cover stories.
 In the past, staff writers (usually journalists by trade) would interview experts to gather information for a critical analysis of an issue.
 Today, that process is handled more and more often by a network of freelance writers working under the direction of managing editors who handle more stories than ever and are increasingly strapped for good content.

 While these freelancers are often capable writers, they’re also frequently not professional journalists and write for hire on a number of topics, mixing material for corporate clients with content for news outlets written under their own bylines.
-I know this because I’m one of these “content mercenary” freelancers.
+I know this because I’m one of those“content mercenary” freelancer who likes to read more on how to make additional money constantly.
 It doesn’t matter if it’s a technical product brochure, an article about how to winter full time in your RV, or a corporate blog post, if it needs to be written, we’ll run with it.
 Whether the rise of the jack-of-all-trades content specialist is ultimately judged to be a good thing for news outlets or not, it’s a reality any PR effort must take into account today, both in terms of outreach and in terms of provisioning their own in-house content capabilities.